Skip to main content

 5. Pelvic Floor Therapy

 Pelvic floor dysfunction is another name for aging, tired pelvic floor muscles that need a little help.
-The skilled physical therapists at Lehigh Valley Health Network (LVHN) are trained to offer that assistance.
+The skilled physical therapists at Lehigh Valley Health Network (LVHN), part of Jefferson Health, are trained to offer that assistance.

 Our physical therapists specialize in treating pelvic floor disorders, including urinary incontinence and pelvic pain due to various causes.
 By leading you through focused exercises, we can help you maximize your function and find much-needed relief.